Old North Church: Old North Illuminated

+Old North Church gift shop

 Built in 1918, this building originally functioned as a Waldensian chapel for Italian immigrants in the North End.
 In 1914, Old North's rector, William Dewart, realized he had the opportunity, as a fellow Protestant, to support these newcomers to Boston.
 Dewart made the Old North Church available for their worship on Sunday afternoons, arranging for the minister, Henry Sartorio, to give services in their native language, Italian.
 Cecelia Frances Lincoln of Brookline offered to help pay for a chapel if Old North would provide the land upon which to build it.
 On Thanksgiving Day, 1918, the chapel of St. Francis Assisi was dedicated.
 However, restrictions on immigration from Italy, coupled with the shifting of people living in the city to the suburbs, resulted in a rapidly eroding congregation by 1929.
 By the 1950s the chapel was no longer in use.

 Around this time, interest in the Old North Church as a historic site was taking off, (aligning with national calls to restore the steeple in 1954) leading Old North to purchase the building and convert it to a museum and retail space.
 The museum aspect of the building was phased out, but the building remains Old North Church's gift shop today.

 Multiple architectural details remain intact; the cross adorning the roof, the haloed figures carved into the pillars, and the stone lions that sit on either side of the steps are all a part of the original architecture, observable to visitors today.
 For this history, the gift shop is on the National Register of Historic Places.